Help

 Sure can!
 It's not my server being used to host anyway so...

-Check out the GitHub repository for anything you need.
+Check out the media/ and meta/ folders for anything you need.

-These emojis were found in the files of system app com.android.
-It is likely that they were apart of an earlier Android version.
+These emojis were found in the files of system app "android"".
+They were likely part of an earlier Android version.

 Want the whole thing?
 You can download the emoji pack ZIP file.